 The more often you say them, the easier it will be for you to believe them.

 Suppose you are just beginning to use positive affirmations.
 In that case, you may find them more powerful when spoken out loud, but in the day’s chaos, saying them regularly to yourself can also be a powerful way to move past negative thoughts.

 Great places to recite your affirmation out loud are:

 - When taking a shower

 - At bedtime

-When you start changing your thinking by regularly reciting affirmations you will notice that your actions change, and that is the real power of affirmations.
-Health Line reminds us that while affirmations are a worthwhile practice, it is the actions that follow that will impact your life and the lives around you.
+When you start changing your thinking by regularly reciting affirmations, you will notice that your actions change, which is the real power of affirmations.
+Health Line reminds us that while affirmations are a worthwhile practice, the actions that follow will impact your life and the lives around you.

 75 Positive Affirmations for Motherhood